richardturnnidge/moles/README.md

-# moles
+# Target Practice
-Mouse target practice game.
+Mouse handline practice game.
-This game is for Agon Console8.
+This game is for Agon Console8 with a mouse, or Agon Light 2 with a mouse adapter attached.

 Those pesky moles have been digging up your nice lawn.
 It uses the mouse to control your spade.